James McCrae (politician)

-James Collus McCrae (born September 19, 1948) is a politician in Manitoba, Canada.
+James Collus "Jim" McCrae (born September 19, 1948) is a politician in Manitoba, Canada.
 He served as a member of the Legislative Assembly of Manitoba from 1986 to 1999, in the Progressive Conservative Party caucus.
 From 1988 to 1999, McCrae was a cabinet minister in the government of Premier Gary Filmon.

 Early life and career

 McCrae was born in Vancouver, British Columbia.
 He was educated at Vincent Massey High School in Brandon, Manitoba and the Bryan College of Court Reporting in Los Angeles, California.
 He served as a court reporter for a number of years and was a Hansard reporter for the House of Commons of Canada from 1975 to 1982.
 McCrae served as a city councillor for Brandon City Council from 1983 to 1986.